ewm/managerreadme/README.md

-Hi, I’m Eric Musso - Engineering Manager
+Hi, I’m Eric Musso

 ## **What is this?**

-This is my personal user guide.
-Hopefully, this will help as way to introduce me as a human, answer some likely questions and set exceptions about what you can depend on from me as your coworker.
+This is my personal user guide for me and how I work.
+My intent is to accelerate our working relationship with this document.
+It captures what you can expect out of the average week working with me, how I like to work, my guiding principles, and some of my personal characteristics.

 This will not be laying out any plans for the organization and its products.

 I just got here.
 I don’t know much yet

 **Important**: This is NOT meant as a replacement for actually getting to know each other.

-This is my personal user guide for me and how I work.
-My intent is to accelerate our working relationship with this document.
-It captures what you can expect out of the average week working with me, how I like to work, my guiding principles, and some of my personal characteristics.

 ## **A Typical Week**